-It makes sense to compare bumper-to-bumper extended warranty plans offered by the dealer to those of third-party providers to find one that ideally suits your unique needs and budget.
-Compare quotes between some of the best extended auto warranty providers in the industry.
+To ensure peace of mind, we recommend comparing the cost of bumper-to-bumper plans offered by the dealer to those of third-party providers to find one that best suits your vehicle protection needs and budget.
+Compare free quotes from some of the best extended auto warranty providers in the industry below:

 In this article:

 - What Is A Bumper-To-Bumper Extended Warranty?

 - Which Bumper-To-Bumper Extended Warranty Is Best For You?

 A bumper-to-bumper extended warranty refers to the most comprehensive, highest level of coverage that an extended car warranty provider offers.
 Coverage details vary by provider, but most cover the vehicle's major mechanical and electrical systems with the exception of a short list of items excluded from coverage.

 Bumper-to-bumper extended warranty coverage plans generally cover the following vehicle components:

 - Electrical (power seats, sunroofs, heated seats)